livecycle/deploykit/README.md

 # Deploykit
 A Deno based toolkit for generating deployment configuration files using typescript with focus on k8s resources.
-Inspired by Pulumi, JKCfg, CDK, Helm and others...
+Inspired by Pulumi, JKCfg, ts-kubernetes-models, CDK, Helm and others...

+** This project is in very early and experimental stage

 ## Quick example